Documentation

 While not a “simple” mod, it is manageable if you are comfortable with basic hand tools and confident following detailed instructions.
 This guide assumes you have purchased the specific items listed below and is not suitable for a “LEGO” style build.

-A Note on the Stilosa
+A Note on the Stilosa and the EC-702

 But Why?!